This simple chicken and lentil soup made right in your Instant Pot (or any pressure cooker) is a hearty meal that’ll warm you to the bone!

 - 2 cups dried green lentils

-- 1 cup frozen spinach, thawed
+- 1 cup frozen spinach, thawed and drained

 - 6 cups chicken stock